mcdexio/mcdex-references/en/perpetual-tech.md

 matchOrderWithAMM(LibOrder.OrderParam memory takerOrderParam, address _perpetual, uint256 amount)
 ```

-Match taker orders with amm.
-The main difference between this method and amm trading methods is that they require different broker setting.
+Match taker orders with AMM.
+The main difference between this method and AMM trading methods is that they require different broker setting.

 **Currently, broker CAN NOT profit from calling matchOrderWithAMM for trader like matchOrders.
 This method is designed for other purpose**